cablehead/vibenv.dag/README.md

 vibenv launch my-task
 ```

-This creates a persistent Docker container named `vibenv-my-task` with a detached session that survives connection drops.
+This creates an ephemeral Docker container named `vibenv-my-task` that launches a persistent development session.
+The container automatically removes itself when the session ends, but your work is preserved in dagger cache volumes.

-### Attach to sessions
+### Attach to active sessions

 ```nushell
 use vibenv
 vibenv attach my-task
 ```

+This attaches to a currently running session.
+If no active session exists, you'll be prompted to launch a new one.

 Or directly with Docker:
 ```bash
 docker exec -it vibenv-my-task dtach -a /tmp/vibenv.sock
 ```

+**Note**: Containers are ephemeral launchers - persistence comes from dagger cache volumes, not the containers themselves.

 ### Direct execution (legacy)